 At a young age, I developed a (slightly unhealthy) obsession with British sitcom, from timeless classics like Hancock's Half Hour, Fawlty Towers and Blackadder to great modern sitcoms such as The Office, Nathan Barley and Him & Her.
 Inevitably, I decided to study Scriptwriting for Film and Television at Bournemouth University... and then completed a dissertation about the 'Britcom'.

-Since graduating in 2007, I have continued to write comedy bits and bobs across different media and for various clients.
-Recent projects have included chucklesome topical sketches for BBC Radio 4 Extra, silly satirical articles for Newsthump, knee-slapping wedding speeches for The Best Man Speech and droll rom-com short and feature film scripts for various production companies.
+Since graduating in 2007, I have continued to write regular comedy bits and bobs for various clients, from chucklesome topical sketches for BBC Radio 4 Extra, to witty satirical articles for Newsthump, to rib-tickling wedding gags for The Best Man Speech.